thomasangelop/leah-lindsey-art/README.md

 ## Leah Lindsey Art

-An artist space built in React.
+An artist portfolio being built in React.